NaMLiM/music-player-flutter/README.md

-# music_player
+# Music Player

-A new Flutter project.
+A Music Player app created using flutter for dekstop.
 ## Getting Started

 This project is a starting point for a Flutter application.